Uninsured Car Accidents in Phoenix

 You may seek compensation for damages, such as:

 - Medical expenses

 - Loss of earning capacity

-Shockingly, a significant percent of Arizona drivers do not have insurance coverage, which is why exploring all legal options after an accident is vital.
+Shockingly, a significant percentage of Arizona drivers do not have insurance coverage, which is why exploring all legal options after an accident is vital.
 Hiring a Phoenix car accident lawyer is essential since insurance companies will move at lightning speed to delay or deny valid claims.
 Your focus should always be on your physical recovery while we handle the financial recovery.
 A car accident is a burdensome experience, and you need to return to your life.

 How Our Phoenix Car Accident Lawyers Can Help You

 Your car accident lawyer will handle everything from beginning to end.
 We will work with the insurance company and determine who to file a claim against.
 The first thing Abels & Annes, PC, will do is gather evidence.
 The entire basis of your claim will rely heavily on the evidence we can present.
 Without proof, the insurance company and the court will not offer you compensation.

 Some injuries will require long-term care, and we will work with medical experts to determine how much you will need.
 They will also inform us of the costs of the care and if your injuries affect your earning capacity in the future.
 Our firm will also enlist the help of an accident reconstruction specialist who will explain to the jury how the accident occurred and how the negligent party was the sole reason behind it.